 The Filter.
 The filter creates airflow and is usually made of card or paper.
 Start by folding an accordion fold four or five times then roll the rest of the card around itself.

 The Flower.
-Your cannabis of choice, ground up and ready to use.
-Usually .5 to 1 gram of cannabis is needed per joint.
+Your cannabis of choice is ground up and ready to use.
+Usually, .5 to 1 gram of cannabis is needed per joint.
 Too much cannabis will prevent airflow from drawing easily.

 Method one: How to roll a joint using the Cone

 Using a pre-made cone is the easiest way to roll a joint.
-A cone is a pre-rolled joint paper with a tip, and is perfect for first time joint makers.
-Sold at every smoke shop by different brands, cones are typically available in packs of three or more.
+A cone is a pre-rolled joint paper with a tip and is perfect for first-time joint makers.
+Sold at every smoke shop by different brands, cones are typically available in three or more packs.
 A small plastic or paper straw is usually included as a tamper.

 Step 1 and 2